-- A. Financial Reporting Fund Also known throughout the County as a "Superfund", is an accounting entity with a self-balancing set of accounts that whenever possible will include a combination of similar "accounting funds". - B. Accounting Fund an accounting entity with a self-balancing set of accounts which are segregated for the purpose of detailing compliance with special regulations, restrictions, or limitations. - C. A Municipal Services Taxing Unit (MSTU) for Law Enforcement Services is established by ordinance.
-This fund shall be administered by the Board and follow the established reserve for contingency policy.
-Current policies for estimating revenues and appropriating expenditures shall be applied to this fund. - D. A Municipal Services Benefit Unit (MSBU) for Fire Protection Services is established by ordinance.
-This fund shall be administered by the Board and follow the established reserve for contingency policy.
+- A. Financial Reporting Fund Also known throughout the County as a "Superfund", is an accounting entity with a self-balancing set of accounts that whenever possible will include a combination of similar "accounting funds". - B. Accounting Fund an accounting entity with a self-balancing set of accounts which are segregated for the purpose of detailing compliance with special regulations, restrictions, or limitations. - C. A Municipal Services Taxing Unit (MSTU) for Law Enforcement Services This fund, established by ordinance, shall be administered by the Board and follow the established reserve for contingency policy.
+Current policies for estimating revenues and appropriating expenditures shall be applied to this fund. - D. A Municipal Services Benefit Unit (MSBU) for Fire Protection Services -This fund, established by ordinance, shall be administered by the Board and follow the established reserve for contingency policy.
+Current policies for estimating revenues and appropriating expenditures shall be applied to this fund. - E. A Municipal Services Benefit Unit (MSBU) for Storm Water Management Services This fund, established by ordinance, shall be administered by the Board and follow the established reserve for contingency policy.
 Current policies for estimating revenues and appropriating expenditures shall be applied to this fund.
-Stated Shared Half Cent Sales Tax, Public Services Tax, and Communications Service Tax will be shared between the General Fund and MSBU Fire.
-This allocation may be reviewed on a periodic basis.